ireade/gulp-email-workflow/README.md

 npm start
 ```

-The compiled and inlined output will be in the `build/` directory.
+The compiled and inlined output email will be in the `build/` directory.

-## How to Use
+## How to use

-### Creating Templates
+### Creating templates

-[Nunjucks](https://mozilla.github.io/nunjucks/) is used for compiling template files to HTML.
+This working uses [Nunjucks](https://mozilla.github.io/nunjucks/) for compiling template files to HTML.

 Templates are stored in `src/templates/` and partials in `src/templates/partials`.
 To create a template, create a file in the templates directory with the `.nunjucks` file extension.